 Coins are produced by the U.S. Mint and distributed by the Fed to banks and credit unions.
 In turn, these financial institutions provide coins directly to individuals and businesses.
 The Federal Reserve does not provide coins directly to businesses or consumers.

-The Fed is analyzing penny inventory on a weekly basis.
+As of September, the Fed said it was analyzing penny inventory on a weekly basis.
 When inventory at a specific location is depleted, FedCash Services will cease fulfilling orders of pennies at that specific location.
 For deposits, as localized inventory is depleted, it will vary over time whether coin distribution locations are able to accept deposits.

 Without the production of new pennies, cash transactions would need to be rounded to the nearest nickel.
 There are some states and localities with cash laws that would prohibit this type of rounding.
 NACS has been advocating for Congress and the Administration to resolve the issue, and sent a letter asking lawmakers to create a national law allowing businesses to round transactions to the nearest nickel.